jeredw/eniac-chess/chess.md

 wrook1 .equ 34
 wrook2 .equ 45  ; not adjacent to wrook1 so movegen state fits in a7
 ```
-When a square is coded OTHER, we look in these four locations.
+When a square is coded `OTHER`, we look in these four locations.
 If none of them reference the square, then the piece must be a black rook.

 In practice the `get_square` routine abstracts all of this away, and just returns player|piece in two digits.
 ```